 The institute hosts Techfest, one of Asia’s largest science and technology festival, established in 1998, as well as Mood Indigo, one of Asia’s biggest cultural university festivals.
-Notable alumni include Nitin Nohria, the tenth dean of Harvard Business School, the designer of the rupee sign Udaya Kumar, professor Sarita Vikram Adve, winner of Fulkerson and Knuth Prizes Ravindran Kannan, co-founder and chairman of Syntel Bharat Desai and archaeologist Sharada Srinivasan.
+Notable alumni include Nitin Nohria, the 10th dean of Harvard Business School, the designer of the rupee sign Udaya Kumar, professor of computer science Sarita Vikram Adve, winner of Fulkerson and Knuth Prizes Ravindran Kannan, co-founder and chairman of Syntel Bharat Desai and archaeologist Sharada Srinivasan.

 IIT Kharagpur, founded in 1951, is the oldest and one of the most respected Indian Institutes of Technology.
 Although its focus is on science, technology, engineering and mathematics, the university also has programmes in humanities and social sciences.
 IIT Kharagpur is one of the few universities in the world based on the site of a former prison, the Hilji Detention Camp, used by the British colonial power to lock up independence campaigners.